 Alex Shatberashvili, 18, is a first-time voter.
 He follows the pre-election media monitoring on Facebook:

-"I feel responsible for my vote and want to have a clear picture before I make a decision," says Mr. Shatberashvili.
+"I feel responsible for my vote and want to have a clear picture before I make a decision," Alex says.
 "The monitoring reports help me to understand how the election campaign works."

 Four Georgian civil society organizations are currently monitoring: seven major national televisions, 12 radio stations, 10 national and local newspapers and magazines and 12 online media outlets.